 The most direct method of preventing homelessness for the City is the Housing Choice Voucher program.
 Warsaw Housing Authority (WHA) operates a Housing Choice voucher program, which includes vouchers for Goshen.
 Goshen Housing Authority was dissolved in November 2018.
-The Housing Choice voucher program provided approximately \$1.9 million in assistance payments in its most recently completed fiscal year, which is a 12% increase from the prior year.
-There are approximately 192 vouchers currently in use in Goshen, including 83 for persons with disabilities.
+The Housing Choice voucher program provided approximately \$1.785 million in assistance payments in its most recently completed fiscal year.
+There are approximately 186 vouchers currently in use in Goshen, including 39 for persons with disabilities.